saratoga8/kaltura/README.md

 ### To build and run the project
- - From source(one of the scripts):
+  - From source(no need of ChromeDriver install):
            `./run.sh` - run tests sequentially
            `./run-parallel.sh` - run tests in parallel
  - In Docker container: